Knife Attack in Southern France Reportedly Leaves One Dead, Six Wounded

-According to preliminary results, one person has died, while six others have been injured as a result of the incident that occurred at around 16:30 local time (14:30 GMT) at the Laurent-Bonnevay metro station in Villeurbanne.
+According to preliminary reports, one person has died, while nine others have been injured as a result of the incident that occurred at around 16:30 local time (14:30 GMT) at the Laurent-Bonnevay metro station in Villeurbanne.

 #BREAKING— TerrorNewsWorld (@TerrorNewsWorld) 31 августа 2019 г.